“Have you had work done?” my mum asked a little too casually during a visit late last summer. “Your lips, right? Or Botox?”

 When choosing a derma-roller to purchase, you need to pay attention to the needle size.
 Most experts I’ve spoken to advise anything between 0.2 mm and 0.75 mm for use at home.
 I’ve only ever used 0.2 or 0.5 since I mainly focus on my lips and underneath my eyes, and those areas are particularly delicate.

 I’ve purchased rollers from Amazon for as little as £10.
 Benjamin actually chided me a little for this; though, as with anything I purchase from that vast marketplace, I pay close attention to reviews before pulling the trigger.
-Still, it might be wiser to buy something from a more verified retailer, like Benjamin’s own Stacked Skincare.
+Still, it might be wiser to buy something from a more verified retailer, like Benjamin’s own Stacked Skincare, which has just launched in the UK, FYI.
 You’ll want to replace your micro-roller after a few uses.

 I use my derma-roller once a month.
 Some people recommend using it more often (or less often, if you’re using bigger needles), but I like this frequency—it’s enough for maintenance without feeling too harsh on my skin.
 Sometimes, if it’s been a particularly stressful month or if I’ve been travelling, I’ll see those familiar shadows start to creep up again toward the end, but it’s nothing my go-to cream concealer and upping my water intake can’t help.
 (And that is a sentence I could have only dreamed of uttering so airily just a year ago.)

 Never start micro-needling without slathering on some kind of serum first: Not only does that medium make the treatment feel less harsh on your skin, but also, when you use a great treatment, you’re literally pushing those ingredients deep into your skin for maximum absorption—up to 90% more than you would just by using your fingers and leaving it there.
-I typically use a serum with additional collagen-boosting ingredients like hyaluronic acid and vitamin C.
+I typically use a serum with additional collagen-boosting ingredients like hyaluronic acid and vitamin C, below are some of our Byrdie favourites.

 After cleansing your face and applying a layer of serum or whatever primer you’re using, it’s time to start derma-rolling.
 Stretch your skin taut, and roll across it diagonally, horizontally and vertically, pressing as hard as you can tolerate.
 I focus on my smile lines, lips and underneath my eyes, as well as any acne scars or discolouration that needs tending to.
 Try not to roll over one single area more than a couple of times, and never use your roller on existing zits or open wounds.
 After you’re done rolling, apply another layer of serum to your face, and sterilise your device with rubbing alcohol before storing it in its case.